..hard to spot and hard to kill

 Protozoa can be passed from finch to finch fairly easily.
 Beak contact, contact with an infected birds droppings, or the feeding of chicks are all very common methods for the protozoa to travel to other finches in your flock.
 Once an infected individual is discovered you should separate it from the others as soon as possible.
 However because symptoms rarely show themselves until the finch has a rather severe infection it's very likely the other finches have also been exposed.
 It may be in your best interest to treat the entire flock at once.

-The treatment I recommend is Ronidazole or Ronivet.
+The treatment I recommend for protozoa is Ronivet 12% or Ronidazole 20%.
 Ronidazole/Ronivet is effective against motile protozoa such as Trichomonas, Hexamita, Giardia, and Cochlosoma in birds (budgies, pigeons, and canaries) suffering from canker (trichomoniasis) or other protozoal diseases eg. Cochlosoma in finches.

-Ronivet is a water soluble, water stable chemical that has extremely high safety margins.
+Ronivet 12% is a water soluble, water stable chemical that has extremely high safety margins.
 It can be used at any stage of the birds breeding cycle to combat protozoal infection.
+There is also a 6% version for larger birds Ronivet S 6%.

 Canker is the most commonly encountered protozoal disease in aviculture.
 It can devastate pigeon and budgie breeding flocks and is a significant disease in exhibition canaries.
 The classic "cankers " ( large yellowish masses in the throats and crops of birds ) are the "tip of the iceberg " when it comes to the disease.
 Many other effects are seen from Trichomonads.